rolftimmermans/strofa/README.md

 verz – Compress short messages
 ==============================

-**verz** compresses very short messages.
-It encodes data by using statistical models to predict each byte based on the previous byte.
+Use **verz** to compress very short messages.
+It encodes data by using a statistical model to predict each byte based on the previous byte.
 The same model is used during decompression.

 Compression is based on Markov-Huffman coding.
 High probability byte sequences can be compressed into very few bits.
 Models work best if they match the type of message to be compressed.
-In that sense, a **verz** model is domain specific.
+Therefore a **verz** model is domain-specific.

 With **verz** it is trivial to construct compression models based on a set of sample data that you provide.
 A compression model can be serialized to a binary